Essential-Inc/interview/readme.md

 The first task to complete is the scheduling of workers and customers.

 The data structure describing availability is a list of `TimeRange` structs, which describes the start and end of a range of time that an individual is available.

 If there is at least a 1 hour overlap between any time ranges for a worker and a customer, then an appointment can be scheduled for that overlap period.

 All appointments are exactly 1 hour long.
 Customers need to be visited only one time by any worker and a single worker can not visit multiple customers at the same time.

 Please generate a list of `Appointment` structs that indicate all the appointments that have been scheduled between the workers and customers.

+Output can be seen inside of the Javascript Debug Console inside of your browser when you run the React project.

+`npm run dev`

 #### Validating Output